You are currently viewing Real Estate Investing 101 – How To Avoid Buying Overpriced Houses

 You don’t want to invest in a market where there is no demand for rentals.

-The other thing you want to know about the rental market is
+The other thing you want to know about the rental market is how affordable are the rents?

 What’s the average number of days it takes to rent a property?